min-hieu/HelloScore/README.md

 **TODO:**
 ```
-- Derive close-form equation for the mean and std of OU process at time t.
+- Derive the expression for the mean and std of the OU process at time t given X0 = 0.
 ```
 ## Task 1: Implement a simple pipeline for SGM with delicious swiss-roll
 A typical diffusion pipeline is divided into three components: